sabrinaMKE201073/DSroadmap2025/notes/data_visualization/P5_Exercises_using_seaborn_visualization.md

 # SEABORN EXERCISES

-### 📍 🎨📦Exercise 1: Customizing with a Color Palette
+### 1️⃣ 🎨📦 Exercise 1: Customizing with a Color Palette
 > - We want to understand the age distribution between male and female survey respondents by using a box plot.
 We'll also apply a custom color palette to make the plot more visually appealing.

 ```python